jmc359/MedAware/README.md

 ## Run Webpage

-Run in a terminal window:
+Run from the root directory of the repo in a terminal window:
 ```python -m SimpleHTTPServer```

 Then in a browser go to ```localhost:<port#>```